1coderookie/Kobra2ProInsights/docs/firmware/fw_kobraOS.md

 For updating the firmware, you can either

-- download the necessary `update.swu` file at [Anycubic's firmware & software page](https://www.anycubic.com/pages/firmware-software) for the [Kobra 2 Pro](https://drive.google.com/file/d/1_4-X4O4sBbXfqrcOuRkRR2gYS6woGLUm/view) or
+- ~~download the necessary `update.swu` file at [Anycubic's firmware & software page](https://www.anycubic.com/pages/firmware-software)~~
+  **UPDATE: Anycubic decided to not offer the `update.swu` files anymore - means, one can't do an offline update anymore!
+So you HAVE to use the online services..**
 - update via Anycubic's online service.